seokhyeonhong/aPyOpenGL/README.md

 * []: Move a single frame to the past/future.
 * Left/Right arrow: Move 10 frames to the past/future.
 * F6: Capture the screen in video if entered once, and save in ```captures/yyyy-mm-dd/videos``` if entered again.
+* F7: Capture all frames and save the video in ```captures/yyyy-mm-dd/videos```.
+Once F7 is entered, other commands will not be working while capturing the frames, and it will be restored after capturing all the frames.

 ### MotionApp
 ```MotionApp``` is a class that inherits ```App``` and specialized to visualize motion data, and there are more utility commands.